prilr/cloudlinux-documentation/docs/cloudlinuxos/elevate/README.md

 Start a preupgrade check.
 In the meanwhile, the Leapp utility creates a special `/var/log/leapp/leapp-report.txt` file that contains possible problems and recommended solutions.
 No rpm packages will be installed during this phase.

 :::danger WARNING
-The preupgrade check will likely fail as the default CloudLinux 7 doesn't meet all requirements for migration.
+The preupgrade check will likely fail as the default CloudLinux configuration doesn't meet all requirements for migration.
 That is expected.
 :::

 ```